 Students can expect to pay $59,880 a year for tuition and fees at this law school.
 Along with other personal expenses, such as textbooks and housing, students can expect to pay around $83,531 a year in total to attend Syracuse.

 To help students cover these high costs, Syracuse offers several merit-based scholarships that all incoming applicants are considered for, and College of Law scholarships that students meeting specific criteria are awarded.

 Students may also want to apply for external scholarships that can cover the full or partial costs of tuition!

 Passing the bar is the last part of your legal journey before you can practice law independently.
 As such, the bar passage rate of a law school is a good indicator of the quality of their education and how well they prepare them for the legal world.

-Syracuse has an 81.5% first-time bar passage rate, meaning it equips students with the right knowledge and abilities to join and excel in the legal field!
+Syracuse has a 70.1% first-time bar passage rate, meaning it equips students with the right knowledge and abilities to join and excel in the legal field!

 We’ve gone over the main admission details you need to know to apply to Syracuse Law School.
 For any remaining questions, here are the answers to frequently asked questions about this law school.

-Yes, despite its lower ranking as the 103rd best law school in the nation, Syracuse is an excellent option for students.
+Yes, despite its lower ranking, Syracuse is an excellent option for students.
 Its faculty are known for their extraordinary teaching and continuous contributions to legal academia.
 Syracuse also uses Socratic teaching methods that involve substantial hands-on, professional skills-building opportunities.